ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 ### Viewing the list of resources that are associated to a backup policy
 {: #backup-view-vol-backup-policies}

-View the list of {{site.data.keyword.block_storage_is_short}} volumes or virtual server instances that are backed up by the policy.
+View the list of resources that are backed up by the policy.
 For a resource to be backed up by a policy, the resource must be tagged with at least one of the policy’s tags for the target resources.

 You can use this list of {{site.data.keyword.block_storage_is_short}} volumes or virtual server instances to verify that the backup policies are correctly applied.